 Looking to buy house in one of Cambridge"s great neighbourhoods?
 Cambridge is home to 14 unique neighbourhoods.
-Popular neighbourhoods include Fiddlesticks, with 16 active house listings, East Hespeler, with 11 active house listings, and East Galt, with 10 active house listings.
+Popular neighbourhoods include Fiddlesticks, with 26 active house listings, Preston Centre, with 25 active house listings, and Christopher-Champlain, with 19 active house listings.

 Residents of the city of Cambridge are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.218%.

 There is currently no municipal land transfer tax in effect in Cambridge but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 |$55,000.01 - $250,000||1.0%|

 |$250,000.01 - $400,000||1.5%|

 Cambridge Land Transfer Example: